sestaton/Pairfq/README.md

 You have quality/adapter trimmed two paired-end sequence files and now they are out of sync.
 In this case, it is necessary to re-pair them, and then interleave the pairs for assembly.

-    $ pairfq makepairs -f s_1_1_trimmed.fq -r s_1_2_trimmed.fq -fp s_1_1_trimmed_p.fq -rp s_1_2_trimmed_p.fq -fs s_1_1_trimmed_s.fq -rs s_1_2_trimmed_s.fq -im
+    $ pairfq makepairs -f s_1_1_trimmed.fq -r s_1_2_trimmed.fq -fp s_1_1_trimmed_p.fq -rp s_1_2_trimmed_p.fq -fs s_1_1_trimmed_s.fq -rs s_1_2_trimmed_s.fq --index

 In the above command, we specify the `makepairs` positional argument for pairing reads.
 The short arguements are `-f` for the file of forward reads, `-r` for the reverse reads, `-fp` for the file of paired forward reads, `-rp` for the file of reverse paired reads, `-fs` for the file of forward singleton/unpaired reads, and `-rs` for the singleton/unpaired reverse reads.

-The last argument, `-im`, is optional and specifies that all computation will be done in memory.
-This is a good thing if you have a moderate number of reads and ample computer memory because it will speed up the process significantly.
-However, if you are trying to pair two files of around 500 million reads on a machine with, for example, 8 GB of RAM this is a VERY BAD thing.
-In the case where you have this many reads, omit this last option.
+The last argument, `--index`, is optional and specifies that an index will be constructed and all computation will be done on disk.
+This is a good thing if you are trying to pair two files of around 500 million reads on a machine with, for example, 8 GB of RAM.
 The computation will be much slower but no memory will be used.
+If you have a moderate amount of memory and not so many reads, omit this last option, as the processing will go much faster.
+Below are some benchmarks (with and without the `--index`) for makepairs using a file of 10,722,606 forward reads and 10,852,237 reverse reads.

+    Command				Time (utime) 	RAM
+    pairfq makepairs ...
+20min2s		10.08G
+    pairfq makepairs ... --index        ~5hr             1.4G

+These figures should be taken with caution, as they will vary depending on the machine and obviously, the amount of data being processed.

 * **joinpairs**

 With this command we can interleave the files for assembly or mapping.